JohnClaw/chatllm.rs/README.md

 All credits go to original repo: https://github.com/foldl/chatllm.cpp and Qwen 2.5 32b Coder Instruct which made 99% of work.
 I only guided it with prompts.

 To compile your project into an executable, open a terminal and navigate to your project directory.
-Then, run the following command:
+Then run the following command:

 cargo build --release

-Then launch executable like this: main.exe -m qwen2.5-1.5b.bin
+When exe will be ready launch it like this: main.exe -m qwen2.5-1.5b.bin

 Links for quantatized models: